DanFilla/liftoff-assignments/P2-Project_Outline/README.md

 - Thymleaf

 ### What I'll Have to Learn
 I will need to learn to how to implement a friending system.
+I will also need to solve the challenges of scaling an application that has these features.

 ### Project Tracker
 https://trello.com/b/w7JfMN0d/twitter-clone